noxtoby/pond2022-bs4/index.md

 ### Data-driven modelling of the **P**rogression **O**f **N**eurological **D**iseases

-** NEW: we will contact interested registered attendees to submit abstracts for a Power Pitch session. **

 To mark the first 10 years of "POND modelling", the [UCL POND](http://pond.cs.ucl.ac.uk) group (and friends) are hosting a very special meeting in London UK, on 6 & 7 July 2022.

 POND22 is a celebration of the past, present, and future of data-driven disease progression modelling (DPM).